-Prerequisites: EDU 202 and EDU 309, or departmental permission.
-(Recommended: EDU 355).
+Prerequisite(s): Admission to Education Department, EDU 309.
+Corequisite(s): ESE 420 or departmental permission.
 The student will develop skills in understanding measurement in the areas of intelligence, adaptive behavior, social emotional behavior, and academic achievement.
+Required for EEL/ESE majors.